Getting There First in Delaware

-However, his bread and butter is serving as an analyst for clients, such as Wilmington-based True Access Capital.
+However, his bread and butter is serving as a venture capital analyst for clients such as Wilmington-based True Access Capital.

 Moore met Daymond John at one of Freschman’s conferences before the businessman and investor appeared on “Shark Tank.”
 Freschman offered to do John’s due diligence, and Moore took the lead.